Cantera/cantera/doc/sphinx/yaml/phases.rst

       as ``file-path/sectionname``.
 If a relative path is specified, the directory containing the current file is searched first, followed by the Cantera data path.
-    - A list of single-item mappings of section names to rules for adding reactions, where for each section name, that rule is either ``all`` or ``declared-species`` and is applied as described above.
+    - A list of single-key mappings of section names to rules for adding reactions, where for each section name, that rule is either ``all`` or ``declared-species`` and is applied as described above.